Demonstration Project for the Industrial Sector

 - Demonstration Projects build on a specific innovation produced by the companies participating in the project.
 The innovation can be in the form of a new product, service or production process, or a new means of delivering products and services.
 The innovation may also entail significant improvements in or new characteristics of existing products, processes or services.

-- Companies need to demonstrate and verify technology/innovations in order to successfully introduce their product on the market and move forward with commercialisation.
+- Companies need to demonstrate and verify technology/innovations before market launch and moving forward with commercialisation.
 It is this need for development (“experimental development”) that the project is to cover.

 - The scope and risk profile of the project must be such that the companies would not be able to carry out the project without public funding.
-This means that support from the Research Council will be essential to reducing risk sufficiently for the participants to implement the necessary R&D activities.
-Project funding should also be crucial to obtaining private investment in the company for the development and realisation of the innovation.
+The support from the Research Council must be essential to reducing risk sufficiently for the participants to implement the R&D activities.
+Project funding should also be crucial to obtaining private investment in the company in order to realise the innovation.

 - The Demonstration Project must incorporate clear targets and a concrete plan for carrying out the R&D activities under the project and for utilising the results.
 Grant proposals must provide a description of the users to be involved in the specific project.
-It is important that the anticipated benefits of the project are based on user needs and documented knowledge gaps within the thematic areas described in the text of the call.
 Both short- and long-term impacts and outcomes are to be described in the grant application.

-- Demonstration and qualification activities are to be carried out under realistic conditions offshore or in suitable facilities on land.
+- Demonstration and qualification activities are to be carried out under genuine conditions offshore or in suitable facilities on land.
 The project description must include a clear plan for these activities.

 What can you seek funding for?

-It is possible to seek funding to cover part of the costs of company partners for R&D activities performed under the project.
+- It is possible to seek funding to cover part of the costs of company partners for R&D activities performed under the project.
 This encompasses both a company’s own expenses for performing R&D activities itself and costs for procurement of R&D services from qualified suppliers.
-Project costs are actual costs that are necessary for the execution of the project, and are categorised as follows:

 Scope of funding